WIXQ: History

 On October 13, 2018, WIXQ celebrated the 50th Anniversary of the station, along with its previous history as WMSR (AM) during Millersville University's homecoming weekend.
 The Anniversary was celebrated with a reunion in the University's Student Memorial Center, the release of 50 Years of Organized Chaos: A WIXQ Memoir... written by former station advisor, Dr. Ralph "Doc Roc" Anttonen, and the airing of Alumni testimonials throughout the 2018-2019 school year.

 On September 17, 2019, WIXQ held its first WIXQ Day event, celebrating the history of the radio station and members of the Millersville and Lancaster communities.
 The all-day celebration featured a local records store sale, a karaoke fundraiser benefiting local music awareness, and on-air interviews with local musicians and community personnel, including Millersville University President Dr. Daniel A. Wubah and then Mayor of Millersville Borough, Richard Moriarty; proclaiming September 17 as "WIXQ Day" in the borough of Millersville.

 At the end of the Spring 2022 semester, Lowery Woodall announced his resignation as advisor for WIXQ.
 Music Business professor Dr. Dain Estes would be named Station Advisor that Fall.

-On October 21, 2022, longtime advisor Dr. Ralph "Doc Roc" Anttonen passed away at the age of 82.
+On October 21, 2022, longtime advisor Dr. Ralph "Doc Roc" Anttonen died aged 82.
 Millersville University President Dr. Daniel A Wubah released a statement following his passing, saying "Very few people in Millersville University's history have touched as many people as Dr. Ralph Anttonen, affectionately known as Doc Roc."
 A public celebration of life was held on November 5, 2022 at Millersville University's Pucillo Gymnasium.